kohkimakimoto/essh/website/content/intro/en/zsh-completion.md

 You notice that the first characters of the `description` and `hidden` are lower case.
 Others are upper case.
 It is important point.
 Essh uses properties whose first character is upper case, as **ssh_config** generated to the temporary file.
 And the properties whose first character is lower case are used for special purpose of Essh functions, not ssh config.

+> If you are using bash instead of zsh, you can use `eval "$(essh --bash-completion)"`. but the bash completion does not support to display description.

 For more information on hosts, see the [Hosts](/docs/en/hosts.html) section.

 Let's read next section: [Using Hooks](using-hooks.html)